Wrightsboro Road: Eastern segment

 As soon as the road travels through the SR 383 intersection, it curves to the south-southeast and immediately curves to an easterly direction.
 It travels north of Sue Reynolds Elementary School and then makes a gradual curve to the southeast.
 At the eastern terminus of Belair Road, Wrightsboro Road curves to the east-northeast and transitions into a more business-oriented roadway.
 It has an intersection with the southern terminus of Augusta West Parkway, which serves as a frontage road for the western side of Interstate 520 (I-520; Bobby Jones Expressway), and the northern terminus of Barton Chapel Road.
 After that intersection, Wrightsboro Road has an interchange with the Interstate highway itself.
 Immediately after this interchange are two entrance roads to Augusta Mall.
 An intersection with the southern terminus of Marks Church Road, which serves as a frontage road for the east side of I-520, as well as the northern terminus of Garden Spring Lane, which also leads to the mall, is next.
 Just after this intersection, is an intersection with Capps Road, which is the last road off Wrightsboro Road to lead to the mall.
 From I-520, Wrightsboro Road is lined with businesses on both sides of the highway.
 At the intersection with the northern terminus of North Leg Road and the southern terminus of Jackson Road, Wrightsboro Road travels just south of Copeland Elementary School.
 Three blocks later, it skirts along the southern edge of Augusta University's (AU) Forest Hills campus and Forest Hills Golf Club.
-Then, it skirts along the northern edge of the Augusta Municipal Golf Course and Daniel Field, a public use airport.
+Then, it skirts along the northern edge of Augusta Municipal Golf Course and Daniel Field, a public use airport.
 Just past Daniel Field, Wrightsboro Road travels between AU's Summerville campus and the Charlie Norwood VA Medical Center.
 The roadway skirts along the southern edge of Monte Sano Elementary School.
 It travels just south of Paine College.
 On the southwest corner of AU's main campus, Wrightsboro Road travels under, but does not have an intersection with, SR 4 (15th Street), although there is a ramp that leads to Wrightsboro Road.
 It then crosses over some railroad tracks of CSX and curves to the southeast, passing just to the southwest of Lucy Craft Laney High School, C. T. Walker Traditional Magnet School, and A. R. Johnson Health Science and Engineering Magnet High School.
 Just over 1000 ft later, the roadway meets its eastern terminus, at an intersection with James Brown Boulevard, just north of that road's southern terminus at Twiggs Street and Nicholas Street.